easytarget/SBCEye/docs/INSTALL.md

 The web server should be available on `http://<machines-address>:7080/` (or whatever is configured in the settings)

-Note; If you want to leave the virtualenv at any time you can do so with `$ deactivate`, if you want to delete the virtualenv it is as simple as deleting the 'env' folder and all it's sunfolders.
+Note; If you want to leave the virtualenv at any time you can do so with `$ deactivate`, if you want to delete the virtualenv it is as simple as deleting the 'env' folder and all it's sub-folders.

 ## Set up as a service